 But one thing is for sure, if you don’t go out and try then the result is definitely no photograph.
 It is in these unpredictable weather conditions that you can witness some of the most spectacular changes in light.

 I grabbed my camera bag and tripod, placed them in the dinghy.
 Heading downstream I reached the wide sandbar that partially blocks the flow of the Donnelly River into the Southern Ocean.
 I anchored in the crystalline white sand and studied the limestone cliffs.
 Could there be a reflection in the

 The wind was picking up making it difficult to keep the camera gear clear of fine sand particles.
-Looking back towards the dinghy, I set up my Wista 4×5 field camera and a Calumet 6×12 roll film back loaded with 50 ISO Velvia.
-The roll film 6x12cm format suited the composition best and would possibly allow me 2 quick exposures in relatively short succession.
-Setting a pre determined aperture and shutter I then covered the camera in a plastic bag to protect it from the wind borne sand, and waited.
+Looking back towards the dinghy, I set up my Wista 4×5 field camera.
+I was planning to use a Calumet 6×12 roll film back loaded with 50 ISO Velvia.
+The roll film 6x12cm format suited the composition best and would possibly allow me quick exposures in relatively short succession.
+Setting a predetermined aperture and shutter I then covered the camera in a plastic bag to protect it from the wind-borne sand.
+I waited.

 Removing the bag I cocked the shutter and waited for the sweep of light to hit the sand dune mound in the middle of the bar.
 I released the shutter, exposed the film for one second, replaced the double dark and wound on the next frame.
 By then the light had gone completely, there would be no second image and sheets of rain were coming.